Read Smith’s plans for the fall 2021 semester.

 Proposals for funding must be submitted via the form below.
 They will be reviewed by the Year on Democracies planning group and members of the President’s Cabinet.
-Proposals received by March 15, 2021 will receive full consideration; those received later will be reviewed in light of remaining available funds.
+Proposals will be reviewed on a rolling basis until funds are expended.

 Particular consideration and encouragement will be given to projects that:

 - Demonstrate innovative approaches to teaching, research and activism related to democracies

 - Take a team approach, engaging students, staff and faculty in a collaborative project